 The picture below shows the development stages of our version of the "Ghost Detector" we call it the Paranormal Presence Detector (or the PPD).
 We were able to make this prop from scratch and remotely control it.
 It created some unique on-screen moments.
 It captures what the Ghost Searchers are all about, a lot of heart and some gaffers tape.

-Another cool decision was to make all the effects practical.
+All the effects are practical.
 Yes! all the kitchen cabinets opening, fireballs, and the floating kettle were not computer-generated.
 I love the 80s filmmaking style where they used complicated rigs, makeup, lighting, and quick cuts to get the effect across.
-It was tough to get all those rigs working, but it was a lot of fun!
+It was tough to get all those rigs working, but it looks amazing in the final cut!